Tap To Call Now

 Punitive damages are not awarded in every case.
 They are reserved for situations where the defendant’s actions were particularly egregious or reckless.
 These damages are designed to punish the wrongdoer and deter similar conduct in the future.
 If your spinal cord injury resulted from such conduct, you might be eligible for punitive damages in addition to economic and non-economic damages.

-Key Alabama Laws For Spinal Cord Injury Claims
+Key Alabama Laws for Spinal Cord Injury Claims

 These Alabama laws can significantly impact the outcome of your claim, so it’s important to be aware of them and how they might affect your case.